bradley-gersh/hz-convert/README.md

   corresponds to cents usage but not to customary usage, which considers fractions of *whole tones* relative to the diatonic pitches of C major.
   Customarily, for example, "D two-thirds-flat 3" is two-thirds of the way from D3 toward C3, so it is lower than D-flat 3.
-In our notation, however, `'D(2/3)b3'` represents the pitch two-thirds of the way from D3 toward D-flat 3 and is higher than D-flat 3.
+In this package, however, `'D(2/3)b3'` represents the pitch two-thirds of the way from D3 toward D-flat 3 and is higher than D-flat 3.